 Ownership of a leased item always remains with the leasing company, although you will normally be responsible for maintaining the item.

 Your equipment supplier may offer leasing facilities, but if not there are a number of companies that do.
 Members of the Finance and Leasing Association (FLA) abide by their Business Finance Code where applicable.

-There are various helpful booklets available from the FLA, including Why use asset finance? and FLA Skyline.
-Other helpful guidance on asset finance and leasing is also available on the FLA website.
+Helpful guidance on asset finance and leasing is available on the FLA website.